suprathermal/ACH-Grounding/README.md

 - Estimates dollar cost of API call before execution, ask to approve if the estimate is greater than $1
 - (Optionally) generate new hypotheses about a given question/event
 - Collect and generate supporting and contradicting evidence
-- Cross-validate each hypothesys against each evidence to build a support matrix
+- Cross-validate each hypothesis against each evidence to build a support matrix
 - Perform statistical analysis of the results

-Internall, the project utilizes basic **Retrieval-Augmented Generation (RAG)** to enhance AI responses by providing context from previously generated hypotheses and evidence.
+Internally, the project utilizes basic **Retrieval-Augmented Generation (RAG)** to enhance AI responses by providing context from previously generated hypotheses and evidence.
 This approach allows the system to build upon its own outputs iteratively, creating more coherent and contextually aware results.

 ## Approach